CS 112

 In-class software

-We may be using the Top Hat platform for post-class activities and attendance.
+We will be using the Top Hat platform for post-class activities and attendance.
 More information will be provided in lecture.